Expert with Clustering: Hierarchical Online Preference Learning Framework: Introduction

 \subsection{Contributions}

 The primary contributions of this work are outlined as follows: \begin{enumerate} \itemsep-0.5em \item We introduce the novel hierarchical contextual bandit framework, Expert with Clustering (EWC), which integrates clustering and prediction with expert advice to address the online preference learning problem.
-This framework effectively utilizes hierarchical user information, enabling rapid and accurate learning of user preferences. \item We propose a new distance metric, Loss-guided Distance, which enhances the representativeness of centroids.
-This advancement significantly improves the performance of the EWC framework, demonstrating its practical effectiveness. \item \tyedit{We establish the regret bound of EWC as a sum of two components: the regret from the Hedge algorithm and the bias introduced by representing users with centroids,} indicating superior theoretical performance in the short term and enhanced overall experimental performance compared to the LinUCB algorithm (\cite{li_contextual-bandit_2010}). \end{enumerate}
+This framework effectively utilizes hierarchical user information, enabling rapid and accurate learning of user preferences. \item We propose a distance metric, Loss-guided Distance, tailored for the online preference learning problem, which enhances the representativeness of centroids.
+This advancement improves the performance of the EWC framework, demonstrating its practical effectiveness. \item \tyedit{We establish the regret bound of EWC as a sum of two components: the regret from the Hedge algorithm and the bias introduced by representing users with centroids,} indicating superior theoretical performance in the short term and enhanced overall experimental performance compared to the LinUCB algorithm (\cite{li_contextual-bandit_2010}). \end{enumerate}